mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

     doStuff('-3', reports)
 ```

 That didn't take long!
-The initial type error occurs when we provide the
+The first type error occurs when we provide the
-first argument to the `repeats` function invocation.
+'-3' argument to the `repeats` invocation.
 This value should be an
 integer, but we instead provide a string.
 Then all hell breaks loose.

-Thanks this initial type error, the `doStuff` invocation starts an 'endless'
+When `doStuff` is invoked it creates an 'endless' loop condition that
-loop that will rather quickly consume all available resources within its
+will rather quickly consume all available resources within its execution
-execution environment.
+environment.
 Eventually this results in a force-kill of a
 NodeJS process, or a browser tab, or a browser, or the host OS.

 If we watch the progression of the value of `counts` in the `while` loop we
 see the following series: `'-3', '-31', '-311', '-3111', ...`.
 The test
-condition `counts < 0` *does* coerce the `counts` string into a number, but
+condition `counts < 0` *does* convert the `counts` string into a number,
-that value is always less than 0.
+but by then it is too late: the value is always less than 0 and it only gets
+more negative as time passes.
 That's because the expression `counts+=1`
 always *appends* the string `'1'` to the `counts` string.

 # Why do we want type safety?
 We want type safety with JavaScript because type errors can be quite
 troublesome: